PXJesse/2ic80-tool-g44/readme.md

 pip install scapy
 ```

-**The tool:**
+Note that the `pip` commands above might require `sudo` to be executed successfully.

+### Executing the tool

-On a device with Python installed, run the following in your command line:
+On a device with Python 2.7 and the prerequisites installed, run the following in your command line:

 ```
 python tool.py
 ```

-**Hints**:
-- To view the available arguments, use the `-h` argument after the statement above.
-- On some Python installations you'll need to use `python3` instead of `python`.
-- Any Python version >= 2.7 is supported.
+The tool will present you with an interactive menu.
+Follow the instructions on the screen to execute the desired attack.

 ## Contribution

 This tool is made by group 44.